EOFY offer

 Understanding your marginal cost helps you:

-The key insight: When your marginal cost is lower than your average cost, you have room to grow profitably.
+When your marginal cost is lower than your average cost, you have room to grow profitably.
 When marginal cost exceeds average cost, expanding production will likely reduce your overall profit margin.

 When to use marginal cost analysis

 Marginal cost analysis is most valuable when you're facing specific business decisions about production, pricing, or growth.
+For day-to-day pricing on stable product lines, your average cost may be sufficient, but for growth decisions and special opportunities, marginal cost gives you the precision you need.

-Use marginal cost analysis when:
+Use marginal cost analysis when you:

 Marginal revenue vs marginal cost

 Marginal revenue is the additional income from selling one more unit, while marginal cost is the additional expense of producing it.
-Together, these metrics show whether expanding production will increase your profit.
+Together, these two metrics show whether expanding production will increase your profit.

-The marginal revenue formula:
+The marginal revenue formula is:

-Marginal Revenue = Change in Total Revenue ÷ Change in Quantity
+Marginal Revenue = Change in Total Revenue / Change in Quantity

-The rule for maximising profit: Your profit is highest when marginal cost equals marginal revenue.
+Your profit is highest when marginal cost equals marginal revenue.
 Beyond this point, each additional unit costs more to make than it earns, reducing your overall profit.
+This happens because increased supply can lower demand, forcing you to reduce prices to sell more units.

 Example: Alison's wallet business